mkyc/vagrant-epiphany-cluster/README.md

 # Local epiphany infrastructure with Vagrant

-Notes

 Sooner or later you will notice `vc7e070r` box in configuration.
-To build that create epiphany repository machine separatelly.
-(TODO: add link)
+To build that create epiphany repository machine separately as described in [here](https://github.com/mkyc/vagrant-centos-7-epiphany-070-repo).

 # Project Content